heinezen/IPcurve/README.md

 IPcurve is a multiplayer game similar to *Achtung, die Kurve!* (also known as *Zatacka*).
 Its features include local and network play, specials, player profiles and a great range of configurable options.
 Both German and English are supported languages.

-## Is this a complete repository of the orininal files?
+## Is this a complete repository of the original files?

 Unfortunately it is not!
 I'm not the original author of IPcurve and the official hosting platform is offline since 2013.
 [Wayback Machine](https://web.archive.org/web/20080810194009*/http://ozone.game-host.org/kurve/) has archived the website, but neither the sources nor the binaries.